batro83/robot-app/README.md

-# README
+# ROBOT APP

 Api rest to control robot collector.

 # Getting Started

-There is and endpoint to start de robot.
-Then the robot begins the route saving pollution reads, and every 15 minutes the robot print the average level of pollution since the last print.
+There is and endpoint '/robot/start' to start the robot.
+With a valid polyline the robot begins the route saving pollution reads into a mongoDB, and every 15 minutes the robot print the average level of pollution since the last print.

+Into the application.yml you can configure the robot such as speed(m/s) and distance(m) between each read.

 ## Run with Docker-compose